Ecotrust/wcoa/README.md

     path('wcoa/', include('wcoa.urls')),

-3. Run `python manage.py migrate` to create the polls models.
+3. Run `python manage.py migrate` to create the wcoa models.

-4. Start the development server and visit http://127.0.0.1:8000/admin/ to create a poll (you'll need the Admin app enabled).
+4. Start the development server and visit http://localhost:8000/admin/

-5. Visit http://127.0.0.1:8000/polls/ to participate in the poll.
+5. Visit http://localhost:8000/wcoa/ to participate in the poll.